Bears have made a remarkable recovery in Yellowstone: play a role in their continued protection by keeping your food away from them.

 In the Backcountry

 - Be alert for bears both on the trail and in camp.
 Make noise and keep bear spray with you at all times (we recommend one can per person).
-Read more about reducing your risk of a bear encounter.
+Read more about best practices for hiking in bear country.

 - Never camp in an area that has obvious evidence of bear activity such as digging, tracks, or scat.